 J.H.
 West Vancouver, via e-mail

 Confused about the terms ‘first cousin twice removed’ and ‘fourth cousin seven times removed’?
-Don’t be.
-See here for a clear explanation: Cousinship.
+Don’t be!
+Here’s a clear explanation of how to work out cousinship.

 I started learning how DNA testing worked, and how it can be applied to family trees, in 1999.
 I have kept up to date with it ever since and have constantly encouraged geneticists to make their results comprehensible to genealogists.
 I can advise on how to use genetics to learn more about your family tree.
 Sometimes, and where necessary I will advise taking a DNA test in order to overcome a problem that cannot be overcome by paper-based research.
-An example of how to link genetic results with a conventional pedigree is here.
-For details about genetic tests and how to order them, see here.
+You can click on these links to see an example of how to link genetic results with a conventional pedigree, and details about genetic tests and how to order them.